Abimelech (Judges): Battle of Thebez and the death of Abimelech

 According to the biblical account, Abimelech and his forces then laid siege to the city of Thebez.
 By the time Abimelech had breached the wall, the people in the city had already fled and blockaded themselves in a heavily fortified tower.
 When Abimelech approached the tower to raze it, a woman hurled a runner stone down from the roof, which fell directly onto Abimelech's head.
-Realizing the wound was mortal, Abimelech ordered his armor-bearer to thrust him through with his sword, so nobody would know he was killed by a woman.
+Realizing the wound was mortal, Abimelech ordered his armor-bearer to run him through with his sword, so nobody would know that he was killed by a woman.